Standard imports

 import logomaker

-dataset, which contains data from the splicing MPRA of Wong et al. (2018).
+In this tutorial we show how to train multiple models with different G-P maps on the same dataset.
+To this end we use the built-in 'mpsa' dataset, which contains data from the splicing MPRA of Wong et al. (2018).
 Next we show how to to compare the performance of these models, as in Figs. 5a-5d of Tareen et al. (2020).
-Finally, we demonstrate how to visualize the parameters of the 'pairwise'
+Finally, we demonstrate how to visualize the parameters of the 'pairwise' G-P map trained on these data; similar visualizations are shown in Figs. 5e and 5f of Tareen et

 al. (2020).